KrisBruurs/energy_transition_dashboard/README.md

 ## Portfolio Project

-This project showcases my full-stack data engineering and visualization skills:
+I built this project to demonstrate my skills across the full data engineering and analytics stack:

-- **Data Acquisition**: Automated downloading of datasets from public APIs (Our World in Data, World Bank)
+- **Data Acquisition**: Pulling datasets from public APIs (Our World in Data and World Bank) and automating the download process
-- **SQL Transformation**: Designing and executing complex SQL queries to create clean subsets, perform joins, and aggregate data
+- **SQL Transformation**: Writing SQL queries to clean, subset, and join multiple data sources into a cohesive dataset
-- **Python Data Processing**: Using pandas and numpy to clean, normalize, and prepare data for analysis
+- **Python Data Processing**: Using pandas and numpy to handle data cleaning, normalization, and preparation
-- **Interactive Visualization**: Building user-friendly Streamlit dashboards with dynamic filtering and multi-metric charts
+- **Interactive Visualization**: Creating a Streamlit dashboard that lets users explore the data dynamically with country filters and interactive charts
-- **Pipeline Automation**: Orchestrating the entire workflow using Makefiles for reproducibility and ease of use
+- **Pipeline Automation**: Stitching it all together with a Makefile so the entire workflow runs smoothly and repeatably

 ## Overview

-This project provides insights into the global energy transition by integrating data from multiple sources (Our World in Data and World Bank) and visualizing key metrics through an interactive Streamlit dashboard.
-The dashboard allows you to explore relationships between energy consumption, renewable energy adoption, CO2 emissions, and economic growth across countries and time periods.
+Want to understand global energy trends?
+This project brings together energy consumption data, renewable energy adoption rates, and CO2 emissions to paint a picture of how the world is transitioning to cleaner energy.
+The interactive dashboard lets you dig into the data for any country and explore how energy sources, emissions, and economic growth have changed over time.

 ## Features

-- **Data Pipeline**: Automated download and ingestion of global energy, CO2, and GDP data
+- **Fully Automated Pipeline**: One command downloads data from multiple sources and processes it all the way through to visualization
-- **Data Processing**: SQL-based transformations and aggregations to create clean, analysis-ready datasets
+- **Clean Data**: SQL handles the heavy lifting of transformations—everything is subset, joined, and aggregated properly
-- **Interactive Dashboard**: Streamlit-based visualization exploring:
+- **Interactive Dashboard**: Explore three key angles:
-  - CO2 Emissions vs Renewable Energy Trends
+  - How CO2 emissions have shifted alongside renewable energy adoption
-  - Economic Growth vs Emissions
+  - The relationship between economic growth and emissions across countries
-  - Energy Mix Transition trajectories
+  - How energy sources have evolved (and are still evolving) over time
-- **Country-level Analysis**: Select and analyze specific countries with filtered visualizations
+- **Country Deep-Dives**: Pick any country from the sidebar and see its personalized trends across all visualizations

 ## Project Structure